Friday, 29 January 2021

 Welcome to part 5 of my Allstar Link node build.

-If you are not aware what a buck converter is it is a class of switched mode power supply, they are highly efficient when compared to traditional linear voltage regulators.
+If you are not aware of what a buck converter is, it is a type of switch mode Power Supply; they are highly efficient when compared to traditional linear voltage regulators.

-The buck converter module that I will be referring to is shown below and can be purchased from ebay, AliExpress and many other online sources for less than £2.
+The buck converter module that I will be referrincing is shown below and can be purchased from eBay, AliExpress and many other online sources for less than £2.

 Allstar Link Node Build

-These modules are sold as being equipped with an LM2596 switching regulator, a device from the Texas Instruments portfolio of power management devices.
+These modules are sold as being equipped with a LM2596 switching regulator, a device from the Texas Instruments portfolio of power management devices.

 Allstar Link Node Build - Part 4